Getting Started with Chimera Chat¶

 Use Chimera Chat when you want to…

-Get a quick answer without clicking through menus
+Get quick answers without navigating menus

 Use the Web UI when you want to…